 To prepare a live abalone for cooking, you have to get it out of its shell.
 Most people remove the digestive system around the edge by scrubbing it off.
 At The Abalone Farm in Cayucos, they leave that gray fringe on to create a "rustic" style version.

 Abalone appears on the menu of many coastal restaurants but may not be offered year round.
-A good place to start looking for it is to check this list of customers from the Abalone Farm near Cayucos.
-Among them is Pacific...
-Cafe in San Francisco, a neighborhood restaurant that serves fresh seafood, simply prepared.
-They also have one of the best prices for the dish of any restaurant where I've seen it served.
+A good place to start looking for it is to check the list of customers from the Abalone Farm near Cayucos.
+Among them is the Pacific Cafe in San Francisco, a neighborhood restaurant that serves fresh seafood, simply prepared.

 Ember Restaurant in Arroyo Grande (near Pismo Beach) serves dishes using rustic abalone from The Abalone Farm.

 The World Championship Abalone Cook-Off is held in Fort Bragg (Mendocino County) in October.
 It's open to the public free of charge, but if you want to sample and judge the dishes, you have to buy a tasting ticket.

 We know of four abalone farms that operate along the California coast.
 You can buy live abalone in the shell or buy prepared abalone steaks that are tenderized and ready to cook.

 The edible portion of an abalone in the shell is about 40% to 45% of its weight.
 One pound of abalone steaks yields enough meat for about four to six people.

 - The Abalone Farm in Cayucos only sells commercially, but you can buy their product from Giovanni's Fish Market.